Evidence Before Argument

 The Record

-The record shows when concepts appeared, how they were expressed, how the public record developed, what they connected to, whether they were implemented, and whether they were demonstrated.
-It allows others to evaluate the chronology without relying on anyone’s self-description.
+It shows when concepts appeared, how they were expressed, what they connected to, whether they were implemented, and whether they were demonstrated.

 The Central Question